Fallen HPD sergeant to be laid to rest in north Texas

-The Houston Police Department will escort Preston's casket from Texas Southern University beginning at 9 a.m.
+The Houston Police Department is escorting Preston's casket to the north Texas city on a 200 mile route.

-You can pay your respects to Preston and his family along the planned procession route, which will span nearly 200 miles and take more than four hours to complete.
+People lined up along Interstate 45 Saturday morning to salute the procession as it made its way north.

 - Depart Texas Southern University, 3600 Blodgett Street